crsh/papaja/README.md

 If you are looking for other journal article templates, take a look at [the list below](#other-journal-templates).
 Finally, in case you prefer to work with Python, have a look at the [Academic Markdown](https://github.com/smathot/academicmarkdown)-module.

 ## Examples
-Take a look at the [.rmd](https://github.com/crsh/papaja/blob/master/example/example.rmd) of the example manuscript in the folder `example` and the resulting [.pdf](https://raw.githubusercontent.com/crsh/papaja/master/example/example.pdf) <!--and [.docx](https://raw.githubusercontent.com/crsh/papaja/master/example/example.docx)-->.
+Take a look at the [.rmd](https://github.com/crsh/papaja/blob/master/example/example.rmd) of the example manuscript in the folder `example` and the resulting [.pdf](https://raw.githubusercontent.com/crsh/papaja/master/example/example.pdf).
 More examples to come.

 The example document also contains some basic instructions.